mmistakes/minimal-mistakes/_drafts/2017-03-01-design-for-change-part2.md

 an existing component or a new one is the way that you can decide whether the current model of the architecture is sufficient or requires change.

-By taking this approach databases and other datastores become localised optimisations.
+By taking this approach databases and other datastores become localised optimisation's.
 As such the static structure of data and, by extension, the static models of the data in the software (schemas, object models, etc.) can be determined by modelling the transformations and enhancements of the messages carried out by that particular component of the system.